This warm and cheesy Taco Dip is made with layers of refried beans, a spiced cream cheese mixture, and fresh tomatoes and onions.

 If you enjoyed this warm, layered taco dip, I would love for you to leave a comment and review below.

-- Mix sour cream and cream cheese with taco seasoning until well combined.
-Spread on top of beans.
+- In a large mixing bowl, combine the sour cream and cream cheese with taco seasoning until well combined.

-- Bake at 350 for 20-25 minutes until cheese is melted, and dip is warmed through.
+- Bake for 20-25 minutes, or until the cheese is melted and the dip is warmed through.